The Tower of Druaga (TV series): Succubus

 A spirit of the Tower who has haunted Neeba since he freed her.
 Neeba is the only one who can see her unless she wills herself to be seen by others, and she taunts Neeba throughout his journey.
 He also reveals that the Succubus and Druaga were once lovers, though the Succubus claims that Druaga is no longer the man she knew.
 She appears with Ki as they both observe the progress of the Climbers.
 Though few of the climbers are aware of her presence, the Succubus is legendary as a witch and she and Ki have the power to interfere with the Tower's system.

 Druaga

 The evil god who terrorizes the people in the Tower, defeating him will reveal the Blue Crystal Rod.
-He was defeated by Gilgamesh before the events of Aegis of Uruk.
-However, his spirit continues to terrorize the tower and is terrifyingly powerful.
+He was defeated by Gilgamesh before the events of Aegis of Uruk, but his spirit continues to terrorize the tower and is terrifyingly powerful.
 Jil and combined efforts of the remaining Climbers manage to successfully defeat Druaga, but the Blue Crystal Rod turns out to only be a key that allows access to a second Tower.
 After Druaga is defeated at the end of Aegis of Uruk, he continues to reappear each time climbers reach the top level of the lower Tower.
 Druaga is considerably weaker than before and his defeat yields the key to the Upper Tower.